Key Highlights

 12. Plan Data Migration and Minimize Downtime

-One of the most critical and often challenging parts of moving to a new platform is the data migration.
-This process involves transferring all your important information, like products, customers, and order history, from your old system to the new one.
+One of the most critical parts of moving to a new platform is the data migration.
+This process involves transferring all your important information—products, customers, and order history—from your old system to the new one.
 A well-executed plan is essential to avoid data loss and minimize downtime.

 Product listings, including images, descriptions, and prices